Spagettileg/student-dash/README.md

 #### Feature 7 - Bar chart x2

 •	Ethnicity origin and the distribution over 5 groups’ is the focus of the 1st bar chart.
 The view of the chart can be altered by either clicking on a selected bar(s) &/or the user can configure the bar chart through work completed to configure other dropdown boxes and data filters

 •	Parents educational background distributed over 6 levels of academia is the focus of the 2nd bar chart.
 The same functionality exists, as with 1st bar chart.
 The user can look to create some interesting data configurations to see if either ethnicity &/or students parental education has any bearing upon the students’ exam results

 #### Feature 8 - Pie chart x2

 •	Lunch funding is the focus of the 1st pie chart.
 The influence of a standard lunch allowance or reduced/free lunch allowance can be evaluated by either clicking on a selected pie section(s) &/or the user can configure the pie chart through work completed to configure other dropdown boxes and data filters

 •	Student preparation for their exams is the focus of the 2nd pie chart.
 The options are binary, either the student did or did not prepare for their exams.
 The same functionality exists, as with 1st pie chart.
 The user can look to create further interesting data configurations to see if either lunch funding &/or students exam preparation has any bearing upon the students’ exam results

 #### Feature 9 - Collapse / re-open articles

 •	All articles can collapse and re-open, by clicking a blue chevron icon positioned at the top right corner of each article.
 The chevron becomes inverted upon collapse of the article

 •	Valuable screen space is freed up by closing articles that may not feature in a given data analysis configuration

 #### Feature 10 - Footer

-•	Provides a social media link to Linkedin and a link to my GitHub page too
+•	Provides a social media link to LinkedIn and a link to my GitHub page.
+Fonts (glythicons) secured from bootstrap / font awesome.
+The links are wired to the website designers’ respective social media sites.
+A .hover pseudo class has been used to provide a background colour change (white to corporate colour code) and font colour change too.

+#### Feature 11 - 404 alert page

+•	Provides a friendly sign post for the user in the event an incorrect link has been clicked and the user has the option to click back into a correct link

 ***
 ### Features left to implement